iNoles/SpaceXLaunchBlazor/README.md

 ## Overview

-SpaceX Upcoming Launches Blazor is a web application built using Blazor, providing users with information about the upcoming launches by SpaceX.
+SpaceX Upcoming Launches Blazor is a web application built using Blazor, providing users with information about the upcoming launches by Launch Library 2 to filter by SpaceX.
 It offers a streamlined interface to explore details such as launch date, mission name, and launch site.

 ## Features